mtumilowicz/reports/README.md

 `setDefaultFontSize(int defaultFontSize)`,
 `setDefaultBackgroundColor(Color defaultBackgroundColor)`,
-`setDefaultStyle(Style style)` - changes permanently all cell constructed by instance of `PdfCellBuilder` (still can be outshouted by using `singleCellFontSize` and so on...); changes are saved in `CellDefaults`;
+`setDefaultStyle(Style style)` - changes permanently all cells constructed by instance of `PdfCellBuilder` (still can be outshouted by using `singleCellFontSize` and so on...); changes are saved in `CellDefaults`;
 methods don't allow chaining